ahnafatef/tools/README.md

 # tools
-a bunch of tools to facilitate tasks for as per my convinience :p
+a bunch of tools to facilitate tasks as per my convinience :p